-Spotify Premium provides listeners with 5 audio quality settings which can be easily accessed in the Settings menu.
-This allows users to choose their audio quality setting, which is helpful when you’re using mobile data to stream.
+Spotify Premium provides listeners with 5 audio quality settings that users can easily access in the Settings menu.
+This allows users to choose their audio quality setting, which is helpful when you’re using mobile data to the stream.

 That said, here’s what kind of audio quality you can expect from each setting:

 |Automatic/High Efficiency||Depends on connection||64kbps to 256 kbps dispensing on connection|